Here is an old train depot I first saw in the 70's. It is too bad that more

 right location and angle for that perfect shot.

-This is Canyon De Chelly in late 2017.
+This is Canyon De Chelly today.
 It's a very beautiful spot in the Arizona

 high desert near "Four Corners".
 Though the west is normally dry, I have lived